louthy/csharp-monad/README.md

 * `Try<T>`

-The library is functional and pretty well tested, but it's in active development, so as you can see documentation is pretty sparse right now and everything is liable to change.
+The library is stable, functional and pretty well tested, but it's in active development, so as you can see documentation is pretty sparse right now and everything is liable to change.

-The Token section of the parser components currently don't have enough unit-tests to be confident enough in its robustness.
-So be cautious and expect bugs.

 ### A note about laziness